debbdeb/NarrateAStory/README.md

 ### 🧠 Use Semantic Ontology Tools
 Contributions are structured using heuristic-based **ontology-driven schemas**, supporting data consistency, reuse, and integration.

-### 🔍 Support for Research & Education
+### 🔍 Support for Research in Tourism
 Contributed data may be used to support:
-- Academic and applied research
+- Academic and applied research in tourism analytics
 - Educational learning activities
 - Public data storytelling related to heritage, sustainability, and cultural diversity